-Conceived to build stronger alignment between employers’ workforce needs and career pathways available to young people through in- and out-of-school learning opportunities, Skilling the Gap will feature a keynote from John C. Williams, president and chief executive officer of The Federal Reserve Bank of New York.
+Conceived to build stronger alignment between employers’ workforce needs and career pathways available to young people through in- and out-of-school learning opportunities, Skilling the Gap will feature opening remarks from John C. Williams, president and chief executive officer of The Federal Reserve Bank of New York.
 Adam Bosch, president and chief executive officer of Pattern for Progress, will provide an overview of trends, opportunities, and employer needs and challenges.

 A panel on career pathways, moderated by C-GCC President Dr. Carlee Drummer, will feature Dr. Gladys Cruz (district superintendent, Questar III); Tambra Dillon (executive director, Hudson Hall); Christopher Nardone (director, Columbia‐Greene Workforce NY); and Jacqueline Salvatore (undersheriff, Columbia County).